Mediterranean Rug | Video Tutorial

 - Use neutral soap.

-- Dry horizontally, without stretching.
+- Dry flat, without stretching.

 - Do not iron or tumble dry.